Improve Your Balance

 Have you frequently been experiencing falls lately?
 Don’t worry, you’re not alone.
 Balance loss and falls aren’t uncommon among seniors.
 If you improve your balance, you may find these problems will disappear.

 When you reach the age of 70, your muscle mass may degenerate to about 40%, with your strength declining at 30%.
-Such a loss is more salient in your lower extremities.
+Such a loss is more noticeable in your lower extremities.
 Since your legs have weakened, there is apparently a higher probability of falling or losing balance.

 Alarming Statistics: Falls in Older Adults

-According to the Center for Disease Control and Prevention, one out of three older adults (65 or older) falls each year.
+According to the Centers for Disease Control and Prevention, one out of three older adults (65 or older) falls each year.
 Additionally, here are a few more facts and figures related to the incidence of falls among seniors:

 Falls are the leading cause of fatal and nonfatal injuries.